-Dr. Durham Oldmixon
+Dr. Katherine Durham Oldmixon

-Professor of English at Huston-Tillotson, Dr. Oldmixon teaches an array of literature, writing, language, culture and arts courses, at all levels.
-With colleagues, she has worked to design and develop the writing, literature and communications’ program and curriculum.
+Professor of English at Huston-Tillotson, Dr. Katherine Durham Oldmixon teaches writing and literature, directs the Writing Program and coordinates the English Major at Huston-Tillotson University.
+She teaches an array of literature, writing, language, culture and arts courses, at all levels.
+With colleagues, she has worked to design and develop the writing and literature program and curriculum.

-Katherine earned a Ph.D. in English from University of Texas at Austin, where she was awarded the University Continuing Fellowship, a Women’s Studies Dissertation Fellowship and a Martin M Crow Fellowship in Medieval Studies.
+Dr. Oldmixon earned a Ph.D. in English from University of Texas at Austin, where she was awarded the University Continuing Fellowship, a Women’s Studies Dissertation Fellowship and a Martin M Crow Fellowship in Medieval Studies.
 She holds an MFA in Creative Writing from the University of New Orleans, where she won the creative writing study abroad contest in poetry.
 A Cynthia Mitchell Scholar at University of Houston, Katherine earned M.A. and B.A. degrees in English.
 She studied in Spain, Italy and Mexico and has taught in the UNO MFA program in Edinburgh, Scotland.
 As a participant in seminars offered by the Faculty Resource Network at NYU, she has deepened her knowledge of literatures of the Americas, cultural studies, hip-hop pedagogy, writing studies, creative and critical thinking across the media, and literature and the environment.
 She also participated in a National Endowment for the Humanities Seminar on Caribbean Culture and Performance at University of Puerto Rico-Río Piedras.

-|Role: Professor of English|
+|Role: Professor & Chair of English|

 |Office: J-M 215|